bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 Returns −1 if the point is before the range, 0 if the point is in the range, and 1 if the point is after the range.

-[Range/intersectsNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/intersectsNode "The Range.intersectsNode() method returns a boolean indicating whether the given Node intersects the Range.")
+[Range/intersectsNode](https://developer.mozilla.org/en-US/docs/Web/API/Range/intersectsNode 'The Range.intersectsNode() method returns a boolean indicating whether the given Node intersects the Range.')

 In all current engines.